calendar tag arrow download print

 An international comparison of the different sectors

 There is a big difference between the R&D intensity of countries.
-With a percentage of 2.27, the Netherlands is above the average of EU-27, but below a number of countries with which the Netherlands wants to compare.
+With a percentage of 2.23, the Netherlands is above the average of EU-27 (2.13), but below a number of countries with which the Netherlands wants to compare.
 While the R&D intensity of the Netherlands remained fairly stable in the period 2013-2019, it increased in 2020 and declined in 2021 slightly.
 This is not only due to additional investments, but also due to a decline in GDP due to the COVID-19 crisis.
 We saw this in more countries.
-After Korea, Sweden and Belgium will have the highest R&D expenditure as a percentage of GDP in 2020.
+After Korea, Sweden and the US have the highest R&D expenditure as a percentage of GDP in 2023.
+In 2022 this was - respectively - the US and Sweden.

 There are also differences in the percentage distribution across the various executive sectors: companies, higher education and research institutions.
-When looking at the percentage that is executed by companies, the Netherlands scores low: most countries have - compared to the Netherlands - a higher share of the business sector.
-When looking at the percentage that is carried out by higher education, the Netherlands scores higher than many other countries.
-At public research institutions, the Netherlands has a lower R&D intensity than EU-27.
+We observe that with the percentage that is executed by companies, the Netherlands scores low: most countries - compared to the Netherlands - have a higher share of the business sector.
+We observe that with the percentage that is carried out by higher education, the Netherlands scores higher than many other countries.
+At public research institutions the Netherlands has a lower R&D intensity than EU-27.

 facts and figures